phastmike/tags/README.md

 ---

-Only works with text files and uses string matching rules.
+Only works with text files and uses string matching rules or regular expressions.